Dynamedia/wn-posts-demo-theme/README.md

-# Bootstrap 4 Demo for October CMS Posts
+# Bootstrap 4 Demo for Winter CMS Posts

 This is a demo theme.
 It's intention is to demonstrate how to implement and use the Posts plugin.